NaldoRay/rest-server-codeigniter/README.md

 ## Changelog

+v5.34.0
++ All update and delete functions of `MY_Model` now check if field exists strictly i.e. throws error if filter/condition field is not found

 v5.33.2
 + Add `OracleEqualsCondition` and `OracleNotEqualsCondition` to fix `ORA-01795: maximum number of expressions in a list is 1000` when using `EqualsCondition` and `NotEqualsCondition` on Oracle SQL with IN values more than 1,000 elements